Borovnica32/CISCO-Network/README.md

 This project demonstrates how to design, implement, and maintain a structured network using Windows Server, RADIUS, Active Directory (AD), and Network Policy Server (NPS).

-The hardware used in this project can be found in:

-/CISCO-omrezje-master/Hardware

-The network topology is located at:

-/CISCO-omrezje-master/Topologija

 # Overview

 The network consists of two Cisco routers, two Cisco switches, and a MikroTik router used as a Wi-Fi access point.
 For administration, a Windows 10 Server is used to run AD, RADIUS, and NPS services.